-- Should you have received in the kit HT cables with a fixed rubber boot(which does not contain a resistor) you might have to use spark plugs with an inbuilt resistor (or replace the cap with one containing a resistor) to comply with your local laws. - After installation, please check tightness of all screws, even those preinstalled.
+- You should have received the HT Cable with the fixed rubber cap (which does not contain a resistor) as a part of the kit, you should have to use a spark plug with an inbuilt resistor (or replace the cap with the one containing a resistor) to comply with your local laws (Electromagnetic compatibility requirements). - Do not use a spark plug cap(s) containing a resistor WITH a spark plug(s) containing a resistor at the same time.
+It would cause problems, especially difficult engine starting.
+The total resistance of cap and spark plug combined should not exceed 5kOhm. - Remember that candle plugs age, increasing resistance.
+If an engine only starts when it is cold, it is very likely that a defective spark plug connector or faulty spark plug is the cause.
+Do not use so-called ignition-reinforcing cables (e.g. Nology). - After installation, please check tightness of all screws, even those preinstalled.
 If parts get loose during run, there will be inevitably damage to the material.
-We pre-assemble screws only loosely. - Give the newly installed system a chance to work, before you start to check and test values, or what is worse apply changes to it. - Our parts have been checked before delivery to you.
+We pre-assemble screws only loosely.

+- Give the newly installed system a chance to work, before you start to check and test values, or what is worse apply changes to it.

+Our parts have been checked before delivery to you.
 You will not be able to check much anyway.
 At any rate do refrain from measuring the electronic components (such as ignition coil, regulator and advance unit).
 You risk severe damage to the inner electronics there.
 You will not get any tangible results from the operation anyway.
 Bear in mind that also your carburetor, your spark plugs and spark plug sockets (even if completely new) might be the reason for malfunction.
-The general experience with our systems is that the carburetor will have to be re-adjusted to lower settings.
+The general experience with our systems is that the carburetor will have to be readjusted to lower settings.
 Should the system not start after assembly, first disconnect the blue (or blue/white) cut-off wire directly at the ignition coil (or in some cases advance unit) to eliminate any malfunction in the cut-off circuitry.
 Check ground connections carefully, make sure there is a good electrical connection between frame and engine block.

-In case of troubles, please consult our Knowledge Base first before you send off the material to us for checking
+In case of troubles, please consult our Knowledge Base first before you send off the material to us for checking.